btjanaka/hhh/README.md

 ## Project Overview

-We seek to detect bird sounds from 10-second audio recordings, as described in the
+We seek to explore the performance difference from using different audio features to detect bird sounds from 10-second audio recordings, as described in the
 [DCASE 2018 Challenge](http://dcase.community/challenge2018/task-bird-audio-detection).
+Please see our [report](docs/report.pdf) for more info.

 ## Instructions